mockcube/mockcube/README.md

 - 👋 Hi, I’m @mockcube
-- 👀 I work with big data and ML algorithms
+- 👀 I work with tensorflow and keras to build AI models
-- 🌱 I’m currently learning web development with Ruby on Rails.
+- 🌱 I’m currently learning web development with Ruby on Rails
 - 💞️ I’m looking to collaborate on data science and machine learning projects
 - 📫 How to reach me jorgehaniel1@gmail.com